frebib/year-4-notes/dpc/notes/02-distrib.md

 - Performance
   - Number of messages: `2E`
   - Time to complete: `2E`

+#### Correctness
+- Token ends up at initiator
+  - Token never sent through the same channel in same direction twice
+  - When non-initiator holds token, received it one more time than it has sent it
+  - Hence there is always a channel it has not sent it down yet, so can always send it on
+  - Unless it is the initiator, in which case the algorithm ends
+- The token travels through each channel in each direction once
+  - Do this through reductio ad absurdum
+  - Assume that at termination, a channel has not been traversed by token in both directions
+  - Let `p` be the (a) earliest visited (b) non-initiator process (c) that has a channel not traversed in the outgoing direction
+  - Let `s` be the parent of `p` that has all channels traversed
+  - As `s` is `p`'s parent, `p` must have sent the message back to `s`
+  - But in order to send to parent, `p` must have sent down all channels
+  - Contradiction!

-- Depth first search
+#### Depth first search
 - Token is forward to a process that has not yet held the token, in preference to one that has
 - Means that frond edges will only connect ancestors/descendants
 - We can make Tarry's algorithm DFS by adding a rule:
   - If rules 1&2 allow it, send the token down the same channel as soon as you receive it
 - Advantages
   - Let the token carry information of all processes that carried it
   - Avoid sending this information down frond edges (meaning that extra memory would be required)
   - Messages only travel down spanning tree edges, so `2E → 2N - 2`

 ## Echo Algorithm
 - Wave, but not traversal algorithm